thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 ---
-title: Thymeleaf 3 five-minute migration guide
+title: Thymeleaf 3 ten-minute migration guide
 ---

-Thymeleaf 3 five-minute migration guide
+Thymeleaf 3 ten-minute migration guide
 =======================================

 Are you a Thymeleaf 2 user wishing to try the new **Thymeleaf 3**?

 First, the good news.
 Your existing Thymeleaf templates are almost 100% compatible with Thymeleaf 3 so you will only have to do a few modifications in your configuration.

 Thymeleaf 3.0 BETA versions are stable and do everything 2.1 did, so we encourage you to migrate to Thymeleaf 3 as soon as possible in order to take advantage of its performance improvements and new features.

 The only downside is that not all Thymeleaf dialects have been migrated to Thymeleaf 3 at this stage, so if you are using some external dialects they may not work with Thymeleaf 3.
 Please check if the required dialects have a Thymeleaf 3 compatible version.

 Template changes
 ----------------

 The only change we *recommend* doing to your templates is removing any `th:inline="text"` attributes you might have, because they are not needed anymore in order to have output inlined expressions in HTML or XML templates.
 And it's just a recommendation &mdash; templates  will work anyway.
 But you will benefit from some extra processing performance if you remove those.

 See more information about this below in the *Improved inlining mechanism* section.

 Configuration changes
 ---------------------

 Let's show an example of the Thymeleaf 3 configuration using the *thymeleaf-spring4* integration package and Java config, as it is the most common choice among Thymeleaf users.

 First, the updated Maven dependencies to get Thymeleaf 3 and the Spring 4 integration package: